 - Extra bone growths or bone spurs where the tendon joins the bone, can rub against the Achilles tendon, causing damage and discomfort.

-Just as an additional side note, patients who are taking fluoroquinolone antibiotics may run a higher risk of tendinitis and tendon rupture.
-The danger of injury does not disappear when the dosage stops, and people have reported tendon problems even several months after they stopped using the drug.
+Just as an additional side note, patients who are taking fluoroquinolone antibiotics may have a higher risk of tendinitis and tendon rupture.
+The danger of injury is not erased completely when the dosage stops, and people have reported tendon problems even after several months of stopping the usage of drug.

 Symptoms and Indicators of Achilles Tendinitis

-Most cases of Achilles Tendonitis start out slowly with very little pain, leading to a gradual build-up of pain that worsens over time.
+Most cases of Achilles Tendinitis start out slowly with very little pain, leading to a gradual build-up of pain that worsens over time.

 A person suffering from this condition will also notice the following: